Updated May 2018

 Q. Do I need to use a particular editor or IDE to write Dart code?

 Nope.
-You can try out Dart code with DartPad, and then use your favorite editor or IDE for real development.
-Some full-featured IDEs such as IntelliJ IDEA and WebStorm have Dart plugins.
-Dart plugins also exist for Sublime, VIM, Emacs, and other editors.
+You can try out Dart code with DartPad, and then use your favorite editor or IDE for development.
+Some full-featured IDEs such as IntelliJ IDEA, WebStorm, and Visual Studio Code have Dart plugins.
+Open source Dart plugins also exist for a number of editors.
 For more information, see Dart Tools.

 Q. Can I build an Android app with Dart?

 Yes!
 You can build an Android app that also works on iOS from a single codebase using Flutter.